 Please note: The FAU Libraries does not assist with requesting copyright permissions (with the exceptions of interlibrary loan requests and items in Course Reserves).

-Attribution: Columbia University Libraries (n.d.).
+Originality Statement: Columbia University Libraries (n.d.).
 Permissions and licensing: Asking for permission. https://copyright.columbia.edu/basics/permissions-and-licensing.html.
-Permission by CC BY 4.0
+Permission by CC BY 4.0 with some changes.

 Individuals or publishers often own a copyright.
-Once you have identified the owner or owners, contact them to request permission.
+For works like images, music, theater, or motion picture, a performers rights agency usually manages permissions.
+Once you have identified the copyright holder or their rights agency, contact them to request permission.

-Contacting Publishers.
+Contacting Publishers and Rights Agencies.
 Publishers often have websites that prescribe a method for contacting the copyright owner, so search the website for a permissions department or contact person.
-Be sure to confirm the exact name and address of the addressee, and call the person or publishing house to confirm the copyright ownership.
-Various collective rights organizations are sometimes able to facilitate granting permissions on behalf of owners.
+Be sure to confirm the exact name and address of the addressee, and call the person, publisher, or agency to confirm the copyright ownership.

 Contacting Individuals.
 If the copyright owner is an individual, you will need to do the usual Internet and telephone searches to find the person.
 Be ready to introduce yourself and to explain carefully what you are seeking.